IowaDave/debounce_for_interrupts/README.md

 The result shown in Figure 4 is produced by combining two resistors and a capacitor with the button into a *resistor-capacitor network*.
 Such an RC network spreads the voltage change across time.
 The button still exhibits switch contact bounce; however, the capacitor absorbs the fluctuations while the resistors smooth them out.

-A digital input pin on the ATmega32P processor of an Arduino begins to read as "logical-low" at voltage levels less than 2.3 volts.
+A digital input pin on the ATmega32P processor of an Arduino begins to read as &ldquo;logical-low&rdquo; at voltage levels less than 2.3 volts.
 Image 4 shows this level being reached roughly 3 milliseconds after the pushbutton first makes contact.

 The network that produced Image 4 combines two 10K-Ohm resistors with a 0.47 microFarad capacitor.
 Image 5 gives a schematic diagram of the arrangement.